dradtke/blog/content/post/building-a-cloudfree-hashistack-cluster.md

 ### Load Balancing

-Running a website on Nomad makes it easy to scale up, but running more than one instance of a server requires some form of load balancer.
+Running a website on Nomad makes it easy to scale up, but running more than one instance of a web server requires some form of load balancer.
 The big name in load balancers is [HAProxy](http://www.haproxy.org/), but a few newer ones can take advantage of Consul's service-registration features in order to "just work" with no or minimal configuration.
 For this website I chose [Fabio](https://fabiolb.net/), but [Traefik](https://docs.traefik.io/) is another